-HazelcastInstance hazelcastInstance = Hazelcast.newHazelcastInstance(); ITopic topic = hazelcastInstance.getTopic("default");
+''' HazelcastInstance hazelcastInstance = Hazelcast.newHazelcastInstance(); ITopic topic = hazelcastInstance.getTopic( "default" ); topic.addMessageListener( new SampleMessageListener() ); '''

 With the above approach, there is the possibility of missing messaging events between the creation of the instance and registering the listener.
 To overcome this race condition, Hazelcast allows you to register this listener in the configuration.
 You can register it using declarative, programmatic, or Spring configuration, as shown below.